Dolo1993/Emmanuel-DK-Dolo/README.md

 - **Tools:** Git, GitHub, Visual Studio Code, SeaLion, Visual Studio Community
 - **Databases:** MySQL, pgAdmin, MongoDB

-## Projects and Work
+## Projects

 1. **TaskManager**
    - **Description:** The software I developed is a command-line task manager written in Kotlin.
 It allows users to add, list, remove, mark tasks as completed, and save tasks to a file.
 The software leverages Kotlin's concise and expressive syntax to create an interactive user experience and manage task data efficiently.
    - **Technologies Used:** Kotlin and I used the IntelliJ IDEA integrated development environment for Kotlin development.
    - **Link:** [Click Me](https://github.com/Dolo1993/Kotlin-TaskManager)
-   - **Notable Achievements:** Successfully developed a fully functional command-line task manager that allows users to seamlessly manage their tasks, demonstrating proficiency in Kotlin’s data classes.
+   - **Achievements:** Successfully developed a fully functional command-line task manager that allows users to seamlessly manage their tasks, demonstrating proficiency in Kotlin’s data classes.
 The project was completed within a set timeframe and received positive feedback for its clean code structure.

 2. **To-Do-List**